Cross Layer Optimization and Distributed Reinforcement Learning for Wireless 360{\deg} Video Streaming: Conclusion

 \section{Conclusion}

 In this paper, we have proposed a cross layer optimization approach for multi-user 360 degree video streaming.
 The proposed framework maximizes the available rate to each user and allows each user to efficiently utilize the available rate to maximize its QoE.
 A QoE metric that maintains a tradeoff between maximizing each user's QoE, and ensuring fairness among users has been considered.
 We have shown that the main problem can be decoupled into two subproblems: (i) the physical layer subproblem whose objective is to find the download rate of each user, and (ii) the application layer subproblem whose objective is to use that rate to find a quality decision per tile such that the user's QoE is maximized.
 We have shown that the physical layer subproblem can be solved optimally with low complexity.
 Moreover, we have proposed a reinforcement learning based approach to solve the application layer subproblem.
-Our conducted experiments have revealed the robustness of our scheme and demonstrated its significant performance improvement compared to several 360 degree streaming algorithms. \begin{IEEEbiography}[{ }]{Mounssif Krouka} is a doctoral researcher at Centre for Wireless Communications, University of Oulu.
-He received his B.Sc. degree from Institute of Electrical and Electronics Engineering (IGEE ex- INELEC), Boumerdes University, Boumerdes, Algeria in 2015.
-He received his M.Sc. degree in Wireless Communications Engineering (WCE) from University of Oulu, Oulu, Finland in 2018.
-His research interests include Ultra-Reliable Low-Latency Communications, IIoT, Wireless controlled networks, and Machine Learning. \end{IEEEbiography}
+Our conducted experiments have revealed the robustness of our scheme and demonstrated its significant performance improvement compared to several 360 degree streaming algorithms.

-\begin{IEEEbiography}[{ }]{Anis ElGabli} is a postdoctoral researcher at the Centre for Wireless Communications, University of Oulu.
-He received the B.Sc. degree in Electrical and Electronic Engineering from the University of Tripoli, Libya, in 2004, the M.Eng. degree from UKM, Malaysia, in 2007, and M.Sc. and Ph.D. from the Department of Electrical and Computer Engineering, Purdue university, Indiana, USA in 2015 and 2018 respectively.
-His main research interests are in heterogeneous networks, radio resource management, vehicular communication, video streaming, and distributed machine learning.
-He was the recipient of the best paper award in HotSpot workshop, 2018 (Infocom2018). \end{IEEEbiography}